 During the 19th century, a bridge took Broadway (then Parramatta Street) over Black Wattle Swamp Creek which had its source in the vicinity of Erskineville Railway Station.
 The railway corridor south was in fact built alongside the creek.
 The northern boundary of the Eveleigh Railway Workshops followed the creek.
 Wilson Lane, Edwards Lane, Smithers Street and Blackwattle Lane follow the line of the creek.
 It entered Black Wattle Bay in a large swamp where the Sydney City Council Depot in William Henry Street now stands.

-Behind the brewery on Broadway was a tributary of Black Wattle Creek.
-It rose where Prince Alfred Park is today and followed the line of Blackfriars Street where it entered Black Wattle Swamp Creek.
-Another branch began in the swamps at Grose Farm (now Lake Northam in Victoria Park, Darlington).
-It entered the main creek near the corner of Blackwattle Lane and Kelly Street.
+Black Wattle Swamp Creek flowed behind the Kent Brewery on Broadway.
+It rose where Prince Alfred Park is today and followed the line of Blackfriars Street, entering Black Wattle Swamp Creek via Cooper's Dam.
+A branch of the creek began in the swamps at Grose Farm (now Lake Northam in Victoria Park, Darlington).
+It flowed into the main creek near the corner of Blackwattle Lane and Kelly Street.
 The path of another branch can be traced on modern maps.
 Vine and Hudson Streets, as well as Stirling and Short Streets, Redfern, were built on opposite banks of the creek that began as a spring in the vicinity of Pitt Street, Redfern.
 Today the creek and its branches flow into Blackwattle Bay via a complex system of underground drains.

 As well as being a distiller, Cooper was a crafty businessman.
 Many times during his life he twisted and turned to avoid creditors and ruin.
 From the 1830s he began using the distillery as collateral to fund other ventures.
 By 1843 he was heavily in debt and used the distillery to finance house construction in Chippendale, to house working class families and to encourage them to vote for him in the first Legislative Council elections (he lost badly).
 The houses were later some of the worst slums in the area-small, poorly built and badly sited.
 His venture nearly sank him and he went into voluntary bankruptcy to avoid his creditors.